Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Research Questions

-We run \sysname{} on the 27 synthetic bugs curated by us.~\Cref{tab:synthetic} summarizes the result.
+We run \sysname{} on the 27 synthetic bugs curated.
 For each of the 9 original RustSec vulnerability reports, we derive 3 synthetic bugs.
 The three synthetic bugs derived from the n-th RustSec report are denoted by \TT{n.1}, \TT{n.2} and \TT{n.3}.

-As shown in~\Cref{tab:synthetic}, \sysname{} is able to detect 16 out of 27 bugs, corresponding to a recall of \textbf{59.3\%}.
+~\Cref{tab:synthetic} summarizes the result---\sysname{} is able to detect 16 out of 27 bugs, corresponding to a recall of \textbf{59.3\%}.
 There are some cases where \sysname{} is unable to detect the bug in the original RustSec report, but is able to detect one or more of the corresponding bugs in the synthetic dataset.
 A few of the reasons for this are as follows: \bi \item \textit{We re-implement some external dependencies}.
 For example, \sysname{} is unable to detect the bug in \TT{pub fn waker<W>(wake: Arc<W>) -> Waker}, because it does not have access to the implementation of the \TT{Waker} structure.
 But in our synthetic examples 3.1 and 3.2, we re-implement the \TT{Waker} structure, and thus \sysname{} is able to see that there is a raw pointer inside.

 \item \textit{Some types are simplified.} For example in the 6th RustSec report \TT{RUSTSEC-2022-0028}, \sysname{} is unable to detect a raw pointer because it is ``hidden'' behind a chain of type re-definitions and imports.
-In our synthetic examples 6.1 and 6.2, the types are simplified and it is possible to detect the raw pointer. \ei
+In our synthetic examples 6.1 and 6.2, the types are simplified and it detects the raw pointer. \ei

 Since we constructed this dataset ourselves, there aren't many functions apart those containing bugs.
 So our tool does not report any false positives on this dataset.